wardley-maps-community/awesome-wardley-maps/README.md

 ## Maps in the Wild

 Blog posts and other interesting examples of Wardley maps.
 Ordered by date, newest first.
+- [How to Build a YouTube Video Query AI Model on Wardley Mapping with Python and OpenAI](https://medium.com/prompt-engineering/how-to-build-a-youtube-video-query-ai-model-with-python-and-openai-5b4b26cf9411) - Blog post on how to create a question & answer application AI app using OpenAI, Streamlit and Python.
+Full source code provided.
+- [How to Create a Powerful Chatbot in Minutes with Streamlit and OpenAI GPT-3.5](https://medium.com/prompt-engineering/how-to-create-a-powerful-chatbot-in-minutes-with-streamlit-and-openai-gpt-3-5-7954e8e05db0) - Blog post on how to create a Wardley Map chatbot using OpenAI, Streamlit and Python.
+Full source code provided.
 - [Twitter thread on Wardley Mapping ChatGPT Prompt Enineering](https://twitter.com/mcraddock/status/1641537955507347476) - Twitter thread on Wardley Mapping Prompt Engineering for ChatGPT with many examples.
 - [Central Bank Digital Currency competitive analysis](https://joapen.com/blog/2022/12/15/central-bank-digital-currency-competitive-analysis/) - Comparison of scenarios between China, EEUU and Europe.
 - [How Open Source Machine Learning Software Shapes AI](https://maxlangenkamp.me/posts/mloss_essay/) - A 4k word summary of Max Langenkamp's Master of Engineering thesis.
 September 27, 2022.